php/php-langspec/spec/php-spec-draft.md

 Name | Purpose
 -----|--------
 `bind` |  Duplicates closure `$closure` with a specific bound object `$newthis` and class scope `$newscope`.
-Make `$newthis` `NULL` if the closure is to be unbound. `$newscope` is the class scope to which the closure is to be associated, or static to keep the current one.
+Make `$newthis` `NULL` if the closure is to be unbound, or if a scope is specified, static. `$newscope` is the class scope to which the closure is to be associated, or static to keep the current one.
 If an object is given, the type of the object will be used instead.
 This determines the visibility of protected and private methods of the bound object.
 Returns a new `Closure` object or `FALSE` on failure.
+This function must not violate the invariant that closures must either be both scoped and bound or static, or otherwise both unscoped and unbound.
 `bindTo` |  Duplicates the closure designated by the current instance with a new-bound object and class scope.
 This method is an instance version of bind.

 When the anonymous function-creation operator ([§§](#anonymous-function-creation)) is evaluated,